hackclub/hackclub/workshops/login_auth/README.md

 Now how you can expand it?
 Try adding some other features to it with the help of [FIREBASE Guide](https://firebase.google.com/docs/auth/web/start?authuser=0)

 Here are some examples 👇
-- Adding `create account` feature so user can create a new account.
+- Adding `create account` feature, So user can create a new account.
 - Adding `Email verification` feature.
-- Adding `Anonymous Login` feature so user can visit the page without login.
+- Adding `Anonymous Login` feature, So user can visit the page without login.

 #### ⭐ Live examples with code -